falvojr/gs-material-design/README.md

-# gs-material-design
-Android Getting Started with Material Design
+# Getting Started with Material Design